Featured Book Recommendation!

 - Has any new competition moved into your area?

-- Should you be selling Medicare Supplements over the phone or face-to-face?
+- Should you be focusing on Medicare telesales or face-to-face?

 This may seem like a lot, but it’s the agent that pays attention to the details that will earn six figures selling Medicare Supplement insurance.